galaxyproject/training-material/topics/statistics/tutorials/age-prediction_with_ml/tutorial.md

 > ### {% icon details %} Cross-validation
 >
-> *Cross-validation* is a model validation technique which estimates the performance of a predictive model on an unseen data.
-A dataset is divided into `k` folds and these folds are divided over a training and validation sets.
-The performance is averaged over `k` folds.
+> It is a model validation technique which estimates the performance of a predictive model on an unseen data.
+A dataset is divided into `k` folds (parts) and these folds are categorised into training and validation sets.
+For example in 5-fold cross-validation, 4 parts of the dataset are used for training and 1 part is used for validating the performance.
+The final performance is averaged over `k` folds.
 >
 {: .details}